 Top winners will be invited to the Youth Agenda Forum (within the Global Media and Information Literacy Week 2018) in Riga on 26th of October 2018.
 The winners will join the team of young journalists reporting on the Forum, and the winning videos will be showcased in the feature events.

 The accommodation and transportation will be covered within the invitation to the Youth Agenda Forum.

-The European Youth Press accepts entries until 15 of September.
-Entrants are permitted to submit multiple entries to the competition.
-All entries must be received by the EYP no later than 11:59 PM on August 31, 2018.
-Final notification for all will be made on or around September 15th.
-Winners will be announced no later than on September 20, 2018.
+The European Youth Press accepts entries until 26 of September.
+All entries must be received by the EYP no later than 11:59 PM on September 26, 2018.
+Final notification for all will be made on or around October 1st.
+Winners will be announced no later than on October 1, 2018.

 - – October 1, 2018 ……………………………….The announcement of the winners